If you or a member of your household is living with a temporary or long-term health condition (physical or mental), we may be able to help.

 Where possible, rehabilitation must either be unavailable on the NHS, or a justification provided as to why extra support is required.

-Therapies for which you can apply include counselling, cognitive behavioural therapy (CBT), physiotherapy, speech and language therapy, hypnosis etc.
+Therapies for which you can apply include counselling, cognitive behavioural therapy (CBT), psychotherapy, etc.

 We are able to support clergy and their dependents if they have experienced a recent traumatic experience (e.g. marriage breakdown, abuse, bullying, sexual assault etc).

 Help and support will be tailored to what you are requesting, up to £2,000.
 Please contact our grants team so we can support you with any application.